SamSpaulding/ros_raspberry_pi_zero/README.md

-# Installation
+# Introduction
 The Raspberry Pi Zero is a small, affordable, and powerfull single board computer.
-With ROS Kinetic, we can use this as convenient I/O expander integrated with the rest of our robot via the Rasbperry Pi Zero USB Network Gadget, including use of the hardware accelerated Raspberry Pi camera with the ROS Camera interfaces.
+With ROS Kinetic, we can use this as a convenient I/O expander and remote camera, integrated with the rest of our robot via the Rasbperry Pi Zero USB Network Gadget.
+The Raspberry Pi camera is hardware accelerated, enabling efficient VGA video streaming with the ROS Camera interfaces.

 The following steps will enable the compilation and installation of ROS Kinetic on a Raspberry Pi Zero, running Raspian Jessie Lite.

-Many thanks for the helpful documentation sets and wikis utilized below in the references sections.
+Many thanks for the helpful documentation sets and Wiki instructions referenced below.
+They provided several missing steps and gaps I was missing.

-## Raspbian Jessie OS
+# Installation

-### Installing Raspbian on Rasberry Pi Zero
+## Installing Raspbian Jessie on Rasberry Pi Zero
 To begin, download the last version of the Raspbian OS from [this link](http://www.raspberrypi.org/downloads/)

 In our case we downloaded the *Jessie Lite* version at https://downloads.raspberrypi.org/raspbian_lite_latest

-Plug the Rasp SD card in your PC and copy the image.
+Plug the Rasp SD card in your Linux based PC and copy the image.
 ```bash
 $ sudo umount /dev/sdb
 $ sudo dd bs=1M if=2016-11-25-jessie-lite.img of=/dev/sdb
 ```
 **NOTE:** you can see other methods in http://www.raspberrypi.org/documentation/installation/installing-images/README.md

-### First boot on your raspberry
+### First boot on your Raspberry Pi Zero
-Once you are connecting to your raspberry you must prepare it.
+Once you are connecting to your Raspberry you must prepare it.
 ```bash
 $ sudo raspi-config
 ```